sandeepverana/Postgresql/Postgres-practise.md

 	(3 rows)
 ```
 **Multiple row subquery** :
-Returns one or more rows.(multiple row comparison operators like IN, ANY, ALL are used)
+Returns one or more rows. (multiple row comparison operators like IN, ANY, ALL are used)

 When **ALL** is used it should match with everything in inner query.
-**ANY** is used when atleast one of them should be matched.
+When **ANY** is used atleast one of them should be matched.

 Display the employee who are managers
 ```sql